moecherry99/AlexCherryFinalYearProject/README.md

 ### Conclusion

-All in all the project was incredibly fun to develop and mess around with.
+All in all the project was incredibly fun to develop and experiment with.
 I felt that when I was developing the game, new ideas were constantly flowing into my head.
 I had made a plan as well but as you develop a game, certain parts seem to come together and new ideas can be formed after visualising clearly what has been done in front of you.
 Especially since this is the first game I have developed, knowing what order to do things in and what should have been added in the development plans originally are much clearer to me now, and I have learned some very valuable lessons from doing this project.
 I now understand the hardships that are overcome by games developers, and being an avid game player who has criticized the work of other game developer companies I have learned that adding simple ideas into games can actually lead to very daunting tasks.

+Important items to note that I have learned :
+1. Developing a suitable HUD (Heads Up Display) and UI/Menu system - Basically the HUD is the interface of the characters screen.
+It must be user friendly, and making one that accommodated that was important.
+All of the menus had to be designed nicely too.
+2. Organizational skills - My files were messy during the first month of development in the project.
+I quickly adapted to this and had made the file structure extremely organized.
+3. Timing - It was important to space out the development as taking on too many tasks at once would become difficult.
+4. Depth - Making a complex application just for the sake of it is not always the main goal.
+Anything and everything in this application is necessary, and there are no extra items in that would have increased development time but had little to no impact on the application itself.
+Everything was efficient.

 ### References
 [1] [Map Inspiration](https://elderscrolls.bethesda.net/en/oblivion) - For inspiration on the designed map